 Before commencing, ensure that the database table storing the Employee User Account data is empty, and that the user account that is logged in has an Admin role.

-Select the Create Employee User Account command from the Employee User Account Menu.
+In admin module, select the Employee Menu.
 Add the Employee User Account data as shown in Figure 3.3.

+Click on Save button

-Use View Employee User Account command from the Employee User Account Menu to check that the Employee User Account has been successfully entered into the database.
+Use the updated employee listto check that the Employee User Account has been successfully entered into the database.

 Print out the screen shots of the following Employee User Account to demonstrate the correct data was stored:

 Staff Code NKDO037